paasmaker/paasmaker/documentation/source/user-howto-php-wordpress.rst

 .. code-block:: php

+	<?php
-	# In wordpress/wp-content/themes/twentytwelve/functions.php
+	// In wordpress/wp-content/themes/twentytwelve/functions.php

 	add_action( 'after_setup_theme', 'twentytwelve_setup' );
-	# This line is the new line.
-It should appear after the line above.
-	add_action( 'template_redirect', 'pm_relative_urls' );
+	// This line is the new line.
+It should appear after the line above. add_action( 'wp', 'pm_relative_urls' );

 Each theme should be structured similarly, but you may need to locate the correct location to insert this code.